Extreme ironing: History

 Extreme ironing was invented in 1997 in Leicester, England, by resident Phil Shaw in his back garden.
 Shaw came home from what he recalls as a hard day in a Leicester knitwear factory.
 Shaw had a number of chores to do, including ironing.
 Preferring the idea of an evening out rock climbing, he decided to combine the two activities into a new extreme sport.
 In June 1999, Shaw, who uses the nickname "Steam", embarked on an international tour to promote the activity.
 The stops included the United States, Fiji, New Zealand, Australia and South Africa.
 An encounter with German tourists in New Zealand led to the formation of a group called "Extreme Ironing International", and the German Extreme Ironing Section or GEIS.
 This has yet to popularize in North America.

-As extreme ironing has branched off, the conditions can gain in extreme activity.
-For example, a branch of ironing has been developed that includes both bungee jumping and well-pressed clothing.
+A more extreme form of extreme ironing has been developed that includes bungee jumping.
 Bungee ironing is what some would call the ultimate in the thrill of extreme ironing.

+The first competition for extreme ironing took place in Germany in 2002.
+Eighty teams competed in an obstacle course in which the competitors had to iron different articles of clothing in different dangerous settings.
+These settings included hanging from a tree, scaling a wall, and climbing under the hood of a car.
+A common misconception would be that competitors are scored only on how dangerous the location of their ironing is.
+But, the most significant part of scoring is actually how many wrinkles are left on the clothing and how the competitor chooses to iron the clothes.
+Competitors are scored for the quality of the pressing, style, and speed.
+Quality of the pressing counts for half of the points scored.

 The sport gained international attention in 2003 after a documentary entitled Extreme Ironing: Pressing for Victory, was produced for Britain's Channel 4 by Wag TV.
 The program followed the British team's efforts and eventual Bronze and Gold placings in the 1st Extreme Ironing World Championships in Germany.
 A side-story looked at the rivalry between the EIB (Extreme Ironing Bureau) and a breakaway group called Urban Housework who were trying to establish their own extreme sport based around vacuum-cleaning.
 The film later aired on the National Geographic Channel.

 In 2003, John Roberts and Ben Gibbons from Cheltenham, Gloucestershire and Christopher Allan Jowsey (boots) from Newcastle, Whitley Bay, ironed a Union Jack just above Everest Base Camp.
 This is believed to be the world altitude record for the sport.
 The reported height was 5440 m above sea level.

-In 2003 the Rowenta Trophy was won by a group from South Africa by ironing across a gorge at the Wolfberg Cracks.
+In 2003, the Rowenta Trophy was won by a group from South Africa by ironing across a gorge at the Wolfberg Cracks.

 In 2004, the EIB traveled to the US on the Rowenta Tour to recruit additional ironists and ironed at Mount Rushmore, New York City, Boston and Devils Tower.